 We still have rules and consequences when rules are broken.
-However, we are putting much more energy into educating children about what kind of person they should strive to be.
+However, we are putting much more energy into teaching or reteaching children so they are better equipped with skills to solve problems and face challenges appropriately.

 CONSEQUENCES FOR BREAKING THE RULES